Picea omorika - Serbian spruce

 Distribution and habitat

-Picea Omorika is limited in nature to a small area in the Dinaric Alps, especially along the Drina river in Western Serbia and Eastern Bosnia.
+Picea omorika is limited in nature to a small area in the Dinaric Alps, especially along the Drina river in Western Serbia and Eastern Bosnia.
 It grows there at lime -containing floors at heights between 800 and 1,600 meters.
 The natural habitat of this spruce is characterized by cold winter and mild summer, although the annual rainfall is relatively high.

-Although its natural occurrence is severely restricted, Picea Omorika has established herself as an ornamental tree in gardens and parks in many other parts of Europe, North America and Asia.
+Although its natural occurrence is severely restricted, Picea omorika has established herself as an ornamental tree in gardens and parks in many other parts of Europe, North America and Asia.
 The Serbian spruce thrives particularly well on well -permeable soils and shows a remarkable tolerance towards urban environmental conditions, including air pollution.

 Picea Omorika - Serbian spruce